dechamps/FlexASIO/CONFIGURATION.md

 The ASIO buffer size is also used as the PortAudio buffer size, as FlexASIO bridges the two.
-Note that, for various technical reasons and depending on the backend and settings used (especially the `suggestedLatencySeconds` option), there are many scenarios where additional buffers will be inserted in the audio pipeline (either by PortAudio or by Windows itself), *in addition* to the ASIO buffer.
+Note that, for various technical reasons and depending on the backend and settings used (especially the [`suggestedLatencySeconds` option][suggestedLatencySeconds]), there are many scenarios where additional buffers will be inserted in the audio pipeline (either by PortAudio or by Windows itself), *in addition* to the ASIO buffer.
 This can result in overall latency being higher than what the ASIO buffer size alone would suggest.

 Example: